Covid-19's Impact in Korah & Emergency Measures Needed!

-- Additional soap, detergents and an extra two months of food provisions and charcoal have been distributed to all HFK families, elders, orphans and stored at our compounds.
+- Additional soap, detergents and an extra three months of food provisions and charcoal have been distributed to all HFK families, elders, orphans and stored at our compounds.

 - Those families who have already graduated from our income generation program and whose source of income is being impacted due to closures have also been given needed sanitary supplies, teff and grocery support during this time.

 - In addition, all sponsored children's families are receiving emergency food support regardless of whether their parents are in the HFK family sponsorship program or not.